Work underway at Angrignon station

 Description of the work: Installation of elevators

-- Angrignon station will remain open at all times.
+- Angrignon station remains open at all times.

-Partitions will be installed in various areas outside the station so we can expand the station to install the elevators and replace the curtain walls.
+- Partitions are installed in various areas outside the station so we can expand the station to install the elevators and replace the curtain walls.

-There will be no impact on the residents of the area.
-Construction work that may generate noise will generally be restricted to a limited time between 7am and 7pm.
+There are no impact on local residents.
+Construction work that may generate noise will generally be restricted to a limited time between 7 a.m. and 7 p.m.

 Learn more about the project

 Integrating elevators into a métro station involves a number of steps.
 Given Angrignon station’s architecture, we will have to expand the station at specific locations to install the elevators under the glass domes.
 We will also replace all the station’s exterior glass walls (curtain walls) to improve the station’s watertightness.